SFDO-Tooling/CumulusCI/docs/robot_new.rst

 * Tests are written as a sequence of keywords that together form a domain-specific language tailored to testing Salesforce applications.
 In the previous test example, ``Salesforce Insert``, ``Salesforce Get`` and ``Should be equal`` are all keywords.
 * Keywords allow implementation details to be hidden from the test.
 In the previous test example, a new contact is created with the ``Salesforce Insert`` keyword without the user seeing all the steps required to make an API call to create a contact.
-* Robot organizes keywords into libraries, which provides a simple and effective method of organizing and sharing keywords between tests, and projects.
-In the previous test example, defining ``Salesforce.robot`` as a resource automatically pulls in dozens of Salesforce-specific keywords.
+* Robot organizes keywords into libraries, which provides a simple and effective method to organize and share keywords between tests, and projects.
+In the previous test example, when you define ``Salesforce.robot`` as a resource, it automatically pulls in dozens of Salesforce-specific keywords.
 * Robot tests can be easily read and understood by all stakeholders of a project, such as a product manager, scrum master, doc writer, and so on, not solely by the person who wrote the test.